jahid0123/house-rent-management-system/README.md

-# 🏠 Rent House – Full Stack Rental Platform
+# Rent House – Full Stack Rental Platform

 **Rent House** is a full-stack web application built for learning and demonstration purposes.
 It connects landlords and tenants through a credit-based system for posting and unlocking rental properties.

-## 🔍 Project Overview
+## Project Overview

 This platform allows:

-- 🏘 **House Owners (Landlords)** to post properties (house, flat, office, etc.) with images and details using credits (10 credits per post).
+-  **House Owners (Landlords)** to post properties (house, flat, office, etc.) with images and details using credits (10 credits per post).
-- 🔑 **Renters (Tenants)** to browse, filter, and unlock property contact details using credits (5 credits per unlock).
+-  **Renters (Tenants)** to browse, filter, and unlock property contact details using credits (5 credits per unlock).
-- 🛠 **Admins** to manage listings, verify properties, monitor user activity, and track platform statistics.
+-  **Admins** to manage listings, verify properties, monitor user activity, and track platform statistics.

-## ✨ Key Features
+##  Key Features

-- 🔄 Post properties with **multiple images** (upload, preview, edit/delete before submission)
+-  Post properties with **multiple images** (upload, preview, edit/delete before submission)
-- 🔐 Credit-based system for posting and unlocking listings
+-  Credit-based system for posting and unlocking listings
-- 🔍 Search and filter functionality for renters
+-  Search and filter functionality for renters
-- 📊 Admin dashboard for managing users, posts, and viewing platform metrics
+-  Admin dashboard for managing users, posts, and viewing platform metrics
-- 📱 Responsive frontend for desktop and mobile

 ## 💻 Tech Stack